Blockstream/greenlight/docs/src/getting-started/index.md

 certificate, which can then be used to authenticate and encrypt communication when talking with Greenlight.

-In this guide we will be using two identities:

- - `nobody`: An identity that is shipped with the library, used to communicate with services that don't require authentication.
+This guide uses two types of identities

+ - Developer identities can be used to register or recover Greenlight nodes.
- - A Device Identity: A unique identity used by the application to authenticate with the Greenlight.
-The private key is generated and kept locally, and certified by Greenlight to belong to a given node.
+ - Device identities are used by applications to authenticate to single Greenlight nodes.
+The private key must be generated locally and stay on your users device.

+You can obtain a developer identity using the [Greenlight Developer Console][gdc].
+When you register a node Greenlight will return a device identity.
+Alternatively, you can use request a new device identity for a node using the recover functionality.

 See the [security][sec] page for more details about how the authentication works.